That letter was actually the first out of many, not that Tony would ever know about it.

 "What is it?"
 Steve asked, crossing his arms.

 Bucky looked at him, a touch softer.
-He used to look at him like this after he picked up Steve from the ground with an ease that was embarrassing, after he made a comment that stopped short from being a lecture because he was, in his words, your friend, not your ma.
+He used to look at him like this after he picked Steve up from the ground with an ease that was embarrassing, after he made a comment that stopped short from being a lecture because he was your friend, not your ma.

 "What," Steve prompted again.